gmontamat/poor-mans-transformers/README.md

 simplest OOP architecture possible.
-New layers have to be easy to code, and I also want to experiment with different optimizers (SGD, Adam, RMSProp), learning rate schedules, activation functions (ReLU, tanh, sigmoid, Softmax, LogSoftmax), custom loss functions (sum binary cross-entropy and categorical cross-entropy as they do in BERT) and handle information flow (serial, parallel, concatenations).
-At the same time, I wouldn't like to waste time building a flexible and feature-rich framework since we have PyTorch, TensorFlow Keras, and [Google Trax](https://github.com/google/trax) for that.
+New layers have to be easy to code, and I also want to experiment with different optimizers (SGD, Adam, RMSProp), learning rate schedules, activation functions (ReLU, tanh, sigmoid, Softmax, LogSoftmax), custom loss functions (sum binary cross-entropy and categorical cross-entropy as they do in BERT) and handle input & output flow (serial, parallel, concatenations).
+At the same time, I wouldn't like to waste time building a flexible and feature-rich framework since we have PyTorch, TensorFlow with Keras, and [Google Trax](https://github.com/google/trax) for that.

-To keep this toy "framework" as simple as possible, I want to minimize the number of base-classes: `Layers`, `TrainableParameter` (used in `Layers` with an associated `Optimizer`), `Model`, and `Loss`.
+To keep this toy "framework" as simple as possible, I want to minimize the number of base-classes: `Layers`, `Parameter` (used in `Layers` with an associated `Optimizer`), `Trainer`, and `Loss`.
 Activation functions will be implemented as `Layer` objects.
 This simplification comes with its costs, of course, in terms of memory usage: more "intermediate" tensors will be stored.
-When using `Dense` and `ReLU`, for example, both the linear combination vector and the rectified vectors will be stored in memory.
+When using `Dense` and `ReLU`, for example, both the linear combination vector and the rectified (`max(X, 0)`) vectors will be stored in memory.

 Here's the list of objects I implemented:

 #### Layer

-A layer performs the forward propagation, for which it receives an input `x` and uses its `TrainableParameter`s to compute the output.
-It also performs the backward propagation for it which receives the accumulated gradient `grad` which represents `d_loss / d_layer` to propagate `d_loss / d_x = d_loss / d_layer * d_layer / d_x` and also the input `x` used in the forward step to compute the gradients with respect to the parameters `d_loss / d_param = d_loss / d_layer * d_layer / d_param`.
-It calls an update method for all `TrainableParameters` which use an `Optimizer` to update their weights.
-Finally, the accumulated gradient is passed to continue the backward propagation.
+A layer performs the forward propagation, for which it receives an input `X` and uses its `Parameters`s to compute the output.
+It also performs the backward propagation for it which receives the accumulated gradient `grad` which represents `d_loss / d_layer` to propagate `d_loss / d_X = d_loss / d_layer * d_layer / d_X` and also the input `X` passed in the forward step to compute the gradients with respect to the parameters (`W`) `d_loss / d_W = d_loss / d_layer * d_layer / d_W`.
+It calls an update method for all `Parameter`s which use an `Optimizer` to update their weights.
+Finally, the accumulated gradient is returned to continue the backward propagation process.

+When instantiated, an `input_shape` can be defined, or it will be computed by the `Trainer` during the model initialization step.
+The initial values for the `Parameter`s also need to be defined during this step.

-#### TrainableParameter
+#### Parameter

+These objects are used only by `Layer` instances.
+Their value can be accessed by calling an instantiated object and are updated during backpropagation using the `update()` method.
+For it to be called, an `Optimizer` needs to be instantiated within this object and the initial values need to be defined in the `Layer`'s initialization.

 #### Optimizer

+Each `Parameter` instantiated in the framework will create an instance of this type with the properties defined in the `Trainer`.
+It is in charge of updating the parameter's value and may store auxiliary variables to do so, hence, each parameter has a unique variant of it.

-#### Loss
+#### Loss and Metric

+These classes are pretty straightforward

-#### Model
+#### Model and Trainer

+Instead of following Keras-style Sequential Model and the `model.compile()` method to define the optimizer, loss, and metrics, a `Model` in this framework is just a list of `Layer` instances (I think this will help us handle complex flows with stack operations).
+Hence, I defined the `Trainer` which receives a model, optimizer, loss, learning rate schedule, early stopping, and metrics to run the supervised training with training and evaluation data generators.
+This approach resembles the Trax framework more than Keras or PyTorch.

-### Embeddings
+### Embedding layer

 My next goal is to have an `Embedding` layer implemented.
 Even try to train a Continuous Bag of Words (CBOW) model and try to replicate [word2vec]().